 This can be achieved by using materials that are sustainable to grow and manufacture; have a suitable life span for the space and use; design joinery to make the most of any sheet sizes etc…

 The products designed and manufactured during a retail interior fit out are elements like flooring and furniture.
 These can be designed so that it is possible to re use them rather than having to rip them out.
-This is about no longer having fitted furniture that has to be broken up once it has come to the end of its use in one particular place.
+This is about having fitted furniture that can be repurposed once it has come to the end of this particular use.
 I have to admit at Engaging Interiors we have been guilty of such practices in the past and are keen to change our ways for the future.

 This is not as obvious when applied to Retail Interior Design.
 It is still worth a mention as the choice of materials used within an interior will have an impact on the natural ecosystem the material was grown or mined from.
 It is important to think about your interior not as a separate entity to the surrounding environment but an embedded part of your local / global ecosystem.